Phil Harris: Personal life

-On September 2, 1927, he married actress Marcia Ralston (then known as Mascotte Ralston) in Melbourne, Australia, where his band had a long engagement.
-The couple adopted a son, Phil Harris Jr. (born 1935).
-Harris and Marcia divorced in September 1940.
+On September 2, 1927, Harris married actress Marcia Ralston (then known as Mascotte Ralston) in Melbourne, Australia, where his band had a long engagement.
+The couple adopted a son, Phil Harris Jr. (1935–2001).
+Harris and Ralston divorced in September 1940.

 Harris and Alice Faye married in 1941; it was a second marriage for both (Faye had been married briefly to singer-actor Tony Martin) and lasted 54 years, until Harris's death.
-Harris engaged in a fistfight at the Trocadero nightclub in 1938 with RKO studio mogul Bob Stevens; the cause was reported to be over Faye after Stevens and Faye had ended a romantic relationship.

-A Democrat, he supported the campaign of Adlai Stevenson during the 1952 presidential election.